MicrosoftDocs/powerapps-docs/powerapps-docs/get-started-create-from-data.md

 ---
 # Quickstart: Create an app using Excel

 This quickstart shows how to automatically create your first app using Excel table data within PowerApps.
 In this article, you create a new app, select an existing Excel file, and then see what you created.
-Every generated app automatically includes a screen to browse records, to show record details, and to create or update records.
+Every generated app automatically includes screens to browse records, show record details, and create or update records.
+This is a quick way to get a working app using Excel data.
 You can also customize the app.
-If you're brand new to PowerApps, this is a quick way to get a working app using Excel data.

 The Excel data can be in a cloud-storage account, such as OneDrive, Google Drive, Box, and so on.
 This quickstart uses OneDrive for Business.